Skip to Main Content

 Colorado: A Historical Atlas

-Available (as featured here) as a print book for checkout and for on-site reference at PPLD's Regional History & Genealogy stacks
+Available for on-site reference at PPLD's Regional History & Genealogy stacks and (as featured here) as a print book for checkout

 This thoroughly revised edition of the Historical Atlas of Colorado, coauthored by Tom Noel and published in 1994, is chock-full of the best and latest information on Colorado, with new topics, updated text, more than 100 color maps and 100 color photos, and a bibliography of best books on Colorado, as well as useful lists of relevant tourist attractions.